aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-validation/_index.md

 </html>
 ```

 ## **Add CellArea to existing Validation**

-There might be cases where you might want to add [**CellArea**](https://reference.aspose.com/cells/javascript-cpp/cellarea) to existing [**Validation**](https://reference.aspose.com/cells/javascript-cpp/validation).
+There might be cases where you want to add [**CellArea**](https://reference.aspose.com/cells/javascript-cpp/cellarea) to an existing [**Validation**](https://reference.aspose.com/cells/javascript-cpp/validation).
 When you add [**CellArea**](https://reference.aspose.com/cells/javascript-cpp/cellarea) using [**Validation.addArea(CellArea)**](https://reference.aspose.com/cells/javascript-cpp/validation/#addArea-cellarea-), Aspose.Cells checks all existing areas to see if the new area already exists.
 If the file has a large number of validations, this takes a performance hit.
 To overcome this, the API provides the [**Validation.addArea(CellArea, boolean, boolean)**](https://reference.aspose.com/cells/javascript-cpp/validation/#addArea-cellarea-boolean-boolean-) method.
 The *checkIntersection* parameter indicates whether to check the intersection of a given area with existing validation areas.
 Setting it to **false** will disable the checking of other areas.
 The *checkEdge* parameter indicates whether to check the applied areas.
-If the new area becomes the top-left area, internal settings are rebuilt.
-If you are sure that the new area is not the top-left area, you may set this parameter as **false**.
+If the new area becomes the top‑left area, internal settings are rebuilt.
+If you are sure that the new area is not the top‑left area, you may set this parameter to **false**.

 The following code snippet demonstrates the use of the [**Validation.addArea(CellArea, boolean, boolean)**](https://reference.aspose.com/cells/javascript-cpp/validation/#addArea-cellarea-boolean-boolean-) method to add a new [**CellArea**](https://reference.aspose.com/cells/javascript-cpp/cellarea) to existing [**Validation**](https://reference.aspose.com/cells/javascript-cpp/validation).